zuoxiang95/TextCNN/README.md

 # TextCNN
-his is a tensorflow implementation of : Convolutional Neural Networks for Sentence Classfication
+This is a tensorflow implementation of : Convolutional Neural Networks for Sentence Classfication